Article Image

 2. Corrective Discipline

-Common Disciplinary Measures are:
+Common Disciplinary Measures are as follows:

 Verbal or written warning